We have a habit of confusing the unprecedented with the unlikely. Al Gore

 Identifying and assessing emerging material business risks (EMBRs)

 For many organisations, their risk processes operate well at managing the ‘known knowns’.

 Working with our partners from the Resilient Futures Network, we run a structured model which considers changes in structural conditions and the relationships between those structural changes to focus on increasingly likely strategic risks.

-We focus on the risks which are likely to become your material business risks in the near term.
+We focus on the risks which are likely to become your material business risks in the near to medium term.

-We assess their velocity, and help organisations to anticipate these and react strategically while they still have the time to do so.
+We help organisations to anticipate these and react strategically while they still have the time to do so.

 We also look at risk trends across multiple clients, sectors and industries to identify trends and signals which are strong for some, but not yet obvious to those outside their industry.